 The following four podcasts provide a blend of talks and interviews with expert guests, covering how to manage and grow your practice and practical ways to engage with and help your clients.

 The coverage is broad, while also delving deep into specific areas such as how to increase revenue, what might be holding clinicians back, mental wellbeing, and helping clients enjoy life.

-The Love Your Practice podcast is presented by psychologist Jessica Dolgan, CEO of TherapyPartner.
+The Private Practice Startup podcast is presented by psychologist Jessica Dolgan, CEO of TherapyPartner.

 She helps psychotherapists grow and better manage their practices while meeting their clients’ needs.

-Particular attention is paid to creating a sustainable practice using the best technology, accountancy practices, and business skills.
+She pays particular attention to creating a sustainable practice using the best technology, accounting practices, and business skills.

-Check out Branding Your Practice with Kate & Katie to hear how Kate Campbell and Katie Lemieux from The Private Practice Startup began, and continue to grow their mental health practices; particular insights include branding and marketing.
+Hear how Kate Campbell and Katie Lemieux from The Private Practice Startup began and continue to grow their mental health practices; particular insights include branding and marketing.